Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Experiments

-\textbf{Effect of Ada-Instruct:} We show the results in Table~\ref{tab:exp:code}.
-When compared to state-of-the-art baselines specifically designed for the code completion task, Ada-Instruct maintains a significant edge in effectiveness.
-On HumanEval, its pass@1 is $64.0$, second only to GPT-4 and surpassing all open-source baselines except WizardCoder, including the 34B version of Code LLAMA.
-Its performance is competitive with WizardCoder.
-However, we require much less initial data and SFT data then WizardCoder.
-In MBPP, it still manifests the top performance of a 13B parameter model.
-This validates the effectiveness of Ada-Instruct.

-\textbf{Comparison with Self-Instruct} Code LLAMA-Instruct uses a Self-Instruct strategy starting from 10 initial samples.
-According to Table~\ref{tab:exp:code}, Ada-Instruct significantly outperforms Code LLAMA-Instruct-34B on HumanEval, and is competitive with it on MBPP.
-Unnatural Code LLAMA is another model that uses Self-Instruct and ICL for instruction generation.
-Ada-Instruct also outperforms its 34B version on HumanEval.

-\textbf{Ablation:} To give a more straightforward comparison with Ada-Instruct and ICL-base Self-Instruct, we trained a baseline model of consistent settings with Ada-Instruct, except that the instructions are from CodeAlpaca~\citep{chaudhary2023code}, a collection of code instructions generated by Self-Instruct.
-We denote it as Self-Instruct-Alpaca.
-In Table~\ref{tab:exp:code}, Ada-Instruct consistently outperforms Self-Instruct-Alpaca, verifying its advance in instruction generation.
+\textbf{Baselines:} The primary baseline is Self-Instruct.
+We ensure that it utilized an identical set of initial samples and the same quantity of SFT samples for a fair comparison.
+We denote two models built on the two generated instruction sets as Self-Instruct\textsubscript{HE} and Self-Instruct\textsubscript{MBPP}, respectively.
+Another vital baseline was Evol-Instruct (WizardCoder~\citep{luo2023wizardcoder}), selected to evaluate the impact of sophisticated multi-turn prompt engineering techniques.
+We use the WizardCoder-Python-13B version, which also uses Code LLAMA-Python (13B) as the base model.
+Furthermore, our analysis included comparisons with leading-edge models in the field, such as PaLM~\citep{chowdhery2022palm}, PaLM-Coder~\citep{chowdhery2022palm}, PaLM 2-S~\citep{anil2023palm}, StarCoder~\citep{li2023starcoder}, and GPTs~\citep{openai2023gpt}, to establish a comprehensive comparison with the current state-of-the-art.

-\textbf{Improvements over Base Models} When compared to the base models, especially to the Code LLAMA-Python (13B) which Ada-Instruct directly builds upon, Ada-Instruct exhibits a notable improvement in performance.
-This enhancement is particularly significant on HumanEval, where the relative increase reaches 47.8\%.
-This substantial boost underscores the adaptability of Ada-Instruct, illustrating its capability to adapt LLMs to downstream tasks, even when initiated with as few as 10 samples.
-The results lend compelling evidence to Ada-Instruct's efficacy in optimizing language models for specific tasks.
+\textbf{Main Results: Effect of Ada-Instruct:} We show the results in Table~\ref{tab:exp:code}.
+Compared to state-of-the-art baselines, Ada-Instruct maintains a significant advantage in effectiveness.
+Its pass@1 rate is second only to GPT-4.
+Compared to the base model (Code LLAMA-Python), Ada-Instruct exhibits a notable improvement in performance.
+This enhancement is particularly significant on HumanEval, where the relative increase reaches 50.6\%, even when initiated with as few as 10 samples.
+This substantial boost underscores the adaptability of Ada-Instruct, illustrating its ability to adapt LLMs to downstream tasks.
+The results lend evidence to Ada-Instruct's efficacy in optimizing language models for specific tasks.

-\textbf{Efficiency in Labeling:} It is worth noting that Ada-Instruct achieves these improvements while relying on a much smaller number of initial labeling samples (10) than other models.
-Despite the limited sample size, Ada-Instruct consistently outperforms baselines, making it a more efficient choice for tasks that require fewer labeled samples.